Reducing Security Vulnerabilities for Parking Management Systems

 4. Monitor login activity and configure lockout options

-Reviewing login data is a good way to identify emerging issues.
+Reviewing login data is an excellent way to identify emerging issues.
 If you see an employee’s credentials used outside of their shift hours, it may be a sign of a stolen or hacked password or unauthorized access by the employee.
 In these examples, you will want the ability to lock out the account, temporarily or permanently, so you can investigate further.

 Lockout options can also restrict IP addresses that you do not want to access your system.
 A common example is limiting a geographical region from which someone can log in.
-If you are located in Canada for example, you can lock out IP addresses outside of Canada because you know none of your employees will need to log in from out of the country.
+If you are located in Canada for example, you can lock out IP addresses outside of Canada.
+You know none of your employees will need to log in from out of the country.
 This helps prevent overseas hackers from logging into the system using stolen passwords.

 5. Make security training a core part of user training

-Be sure you have formal training in place for your team so that they do not become a liability for your system.
+Be sure you have formal training in place for your team.
+As a result, they do not become a liability for your system.
 Different users will have different needs so you may want to consider customized training for different roles and permissions.
-The training does not have to be complicated, but it should be comprehensive and revisited every year with either a refresher or updates based on any changes to the system.
+The training does not have to be complicated.
+It should be comprehensive and revisited every year with either a refresher or updates based on any changes to the system.
 If you are not comfortable with all the nuances, you can look to others for support.
 We, for example, offer training on our OPS-COM products, so you do not have to develop it yourself.

 6. Look to 3rd party payment solutions

 To avoid the liability of keeping payment information secure on your own network, look to integrate with a hosted payment solution like PayPal, Moneris, Chase PaymenTech, or TouchNet.
-Using these partners means you are less likely to experience technical issues, you are less exposed to liability concerns, and you will benefit from the higher security standards these companies must adhere to.
+Using these partners means you are less likely to experience technical issues.
+You are less exposed to liability concerns, and you will benefit from the higher security standards.